arduino/help-center-content/content/Hardware Support/Nano Family/Nano-family-overview.md

   </tr>
 </table>

-Understanding the pinout differences is importabnt for those who are designing custom hardware or using third-party accessories for the Nano form factor.
-For example, an accessory created for the Nano Every might not work correctly with the Nano ESP32.
-This is because the RST pin on the Nano Every corresponds to the B1 (BOOT1) pin on the Nano ESP32.
-This can lead can lead to problems when powering up the board.
+Understanding the pinout differences is crucial for those designing custom hardware or using third-party accessories for the Nano form factor.
+For example:

+* An accessory created for the Nano Every might not work correctly with the Nano ESP32.
+In this case, it would lead to problems when powering up the board since the RST pin on the Nano Every corresponds to the B1 (BOOT1) pin on the Nano ESP32.

 ---